sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 ---
 layout: distill
 title: Permutation Symmetric Neural Nets from the Ground Up
 description: Dealing with lists, matrices or symbols?
 When your problem has obvious permutation symmetries, carefully designed permutation symmetric neural networks can enable highly efficient learning, sometimes solving the task from just a few examples.
-In this post, we'll walk through a first principle derivation of permutation symmetric network parameterization using Taylor series, a practical network design using Einsum pooling for various types of permutation symmetry, and from scratch implementations on several problems, including matrix operation, knowledge graph reasoning and a few ARC-AGI challenge problems with permutation symmetry.
+In this post, we'll walk through a simple first principle derivation of permutation symmetric network parameterization using Taylor series, a practical network design using Einsum pooling for various types of permutation symmetry, and from scratch implementations on several problems, including matrix operation, knowledge graph reasoning and a few ARC-AGI challenge problems with permutation symmetry.
 date: 2025-04-28
 future: true
 htmlwidgets: true